-However, these same participants indicated a lot more information would need to be provided to them to get them up to speed, and this would need to be an ongoing effort, not just something taken up when a plan is being updated or a survey is issued.
+However, these same participants indicated a lot more information needed to be provided to them to get them up to speed, and this needed to be an ongoing effort, not just something taken up when a plan is being updated or a survey is issued.
+The participants also wanted assurance the feedback would be used by the Council and decision makers.